PR resolution helps you see your key PR health indicators to support healthy work patterns.

 For example, if your team’s Time to merge is higher than your target, you want to see those trends going down.
 Review this chart weekly or biweekly to ensure those trends are improving.

-If your Time to merge is close to your target, use this report to look into other times where Time to merge is high.
+If your Time to merge is usually close to your target, use this report to identify other times where Time to merge is unexpectedly high.
 This helps you identify issues that cause outliers.

 This section shows key metrics on PRs merged during a selected period.
 These graphs help you identify outliers and manage the root causes of productivity variation.